ShivaniMH/Google-Girl-Hackathon-2024/README.md

 # Prerequisites:
 Before setting up the Pythia environment, ensure you have the following prerequisites installed:
-Python (version 3.6 or higher)
+Python (version 3.6 or higher),
-TensorFlow (version 2.0 or higher)
+TensorFlow (version 2.0 or higher),
-PyTorch (version 1.6 or higher)
+PyTorch (version 1.6 or higher),
-NumPy
+NumPy,
-Pandas
+Pandas,
 Matplotlib

 # Pythia framework